Kronosaurus: Size

 Kronosaurus is one of the largest pliosaurs identified to date, but several estimates as to its exact size have been proposed during research.
 As early as 1930, Longman, in his description of propodiums, considered that Kronosaurus would have exceeded in size the imposing Megalneusaurus, a North American pliosaurid dating from the Late Jurassic.
-After the collection of fossils assigned to the genus by the Harvard Expedition, the maximum size of Kronosaurus was generally set at 12.8 m long,based on specimen MCZ 1285.
+After the collection of fossils assigned to the genus by the Harvard Expedition, the maximum size of Kronosaurus was generally set at 12.8 m long, based on specimen MCZ 1285.
 Kronosaurus was then considered as being the largest known marine reptile until 1995, when Theagarten Lingham-Soliar suggested that the Late Cretaceous aquatic squamate Mosasaurus hoffmannii would reach around 18 m long, the latter having a reduced size to around 11 m according to more recent estimates.
 Currently, the largest marine reptile identified to date is the Late Triassic ichthyosaur Ichthyotitan, which is thought to have reached around 25 m in length.
-The Harvard skeleton restoration being erroneous, McHenry gives a smaller size of this specimen between 9 and 10.5 m long for a weight of 11 t.
+The Harvard skeleton restoration being erroneous, McHenry gives a smaller size of this specimen between 10.5 and 10.9 m long for a body mass of 10.6–12.1 t.
 These same measurements are seen as the maximum possible estimates of the genus as a whole.
 Even before McHenry's thesis was published, paleontologist Benjamin P. Kear and marine biologist Richard Ellis proposed comparable estimates in their respective works both published in 2003, ranging from 9 m according to Kear at 10.6 m according to Ellis.
-In 2024, Ruizhe Jackevan Zhao revises the measurements of MCZ 1285 at 10.3 m.
+In 2026, Ruizhe Jackevan Zhao revises the measurements of MCZ 1285 at 10.45 m in total body length and 11.4 t in body mass.